 Can pets eat Sugar?

-Sugar in cooking is usually refined sucrose from sugar cane or sugar beets and sold as granulated, brown, powdered, or syrup forms.
-It is used in desserts, pastries, sauces, drinks, cereals, and sweet snacks.
-Sugar adds calories and sweetness but no essential nutrition for pets.
-Ingredient lists may hide sugar under names such as dextrose, fructose, glucose syrup, cane syrup, molasses, or invert sugar.
-Sweetened foods are often paired with fat from butter, cream, or chocolate, which increases digestive burden.
+Skip added sugar and choose plain unsweetened foods.
+Repeated sugary treats contribute to obesity, dental disease, and poor glucose control.
+Larger amounts may cause vomiting or diarrhea.
+Sugar in cooking is usually refined sucrose sold as granulated, brown, powdered, or syrup forms.
+Used in desserts, pastries, sauces, drinks, cereals, and sweet snacks with no essential nutrition for pets.
+Ingredient lists may hide sugar as dextrose, fructose, glucose syrup, cane syrup, molasses, or invert sugar.
+Sweetened foods are often paired with butter, cream, or chocolate.
 Frosting, candy, and sweet baked goods are common home exposure points.
-Repeated sugary treats may contribute to obesity, dental disease, and poor glucose control over time.
-Sudden large servings may cause vomiting or diarrhea.
-For pets, skip added sugar and choose plain unsweetened foods.
-Check labels carefully because sugar is often included in savory sauces.

 S